By Muhammad Asfand Yar, List Enthusiast

 - Put your router in the middle of your house.

 - Put your router away from another router especially if you’re using a 2.4Gz band router.

 - Put your router at some height from the ground floor.

 - Keep your router away from other metal objects.

 - Put your router away from other radio waves emitting devices like microwaves, cordless phones etc.

 Update your router

 If you have a large house like 5,000 SQ. ft., then even after optimal placement of your router, you can’t get a stable internet connection all over your house.
 In this situation, it’s probably the time to update your router.
-If wonder where to search, this list of best routers 2017 is a good place to start.
+If you wonder where to search, this list of routers is a good place to start.
 It has mentioned many advanced routers, such as Nighthawk X6 by Netgear, that can easily cover up an area of 5,000 Sq.
 Ft.